deepset-ai/haystack-home/content/launch-week/haystack-3/_index.md

 # Remove or comment out before deploying.
 # preview_live_day: 4

-# Countdown target shown in the hero until launch week kicks off.
-# Once days start going live, the countdown automatically switches to
-# "Day N drops in" for the next upcoming day.
-countdown_date: 2026-07-24T15:00:00+02:00

 newsletter:
   title: Don't miss a drop
   text: One email when each day goes live.
 No spam, just the launches.